learning-zone/react-basics/next-basics.md

 - **API routes** to build backend endpoints in the same project — Files inside `app/api/` export HTTP handler functions (`GET`, `POST`, etc.), allowing you to write backend logic without a separate server.
 Ideal for form submissions, webhooks, and database queries.

 - **Automatic code splitting** per page — Next.js only sends the JavaScript needed for the current page.
-Users don't download code for routes they haven't visited, resulting in faster initial load times.
+Users don\'t download code for routes they haven\'t visited, resulting in faster initial load times.

 - **Built-in image optimization** via `next/image` — The `<Image>` component automatically resizes, compresses, converts to modern formats (WebP/AVIF), and lazy-loads images.
 This eliminates the manual work of optimizing assets for different screen sizes.